BYTESHAUS/read-write/README+/pencraft/README+/tips-tech_docu.md

 Long-running sentences, paragraphs, and chapters are first-degree misdemeanors.

 Does such a commonplace deserve a reminder?
-Yes, it still has to be met everywhere and became more poignant in the era of smartphones.
+Yes, it still has to be met everywhere and has become more poignant in the era of smartphones.

 ### Emphasizing

 #### Quotes

-* Except for citations use quotation marks for metaphors while _italic_ to introduce terms.
+* Except for citations, use quotation marks for metaphors while _italic_ to introduce terms.
 Example:
 > To compare _multitasking_ vs. _parallelism_ imagine the CPU being a "kitchen" where a quick cook vs. an orderly brigade can prepare the same courses.

 #### References